thelia/thelia.github.io/en/documentation/loop/image.md

         ]
      }
     - {name: "ignore_processing_errors", description: "If true, the loop will return a result even if the image processing fails, and set the PROCESSING_ERROR variable to true if an error occurs.
 If false, images for which the processing fails are not returned.", example: "ignore_processing_errors=\"false\""}
+    - {name: "allow_zoom", description: "If true, the loop il allowed to resize an image to match the required width and height, causing, in most cases, a quality loss.
+If false, the image will never be zoomed.
+Default is false.", example: "allow_zoom=\"true\""}
     - {name: "lang", description: "A language identifier, to specify the language in which the image information will be returned"}
     - {
         name: "order", description: "A list of values", example: "order=\"alpha_reverse\"", default: "manual",